ergatejs/create-ergate/packages/boilerplate-typescript-egg-plugin/README.md

 ## @ergatejs/boilerplate-typescript-egg-pugin

-> boilerplate using typescript && egg-plugin.
+> boilerplate for egg-plugin using typescript.